mpatfield/homebridge-easy-mqtt/README.md

 ### Info
 - `id*` - A unique ID to identify this accessory.
 Changing this value will result in a new accessory.
 - `name*` - The display name for the accessory in HomeKit
-- `type*` - The type of accessory, currently Lightbulb, LockMechanism, Outlet, SecuritySystem, Switch, and Temperature Sensor are supported
+- `type*` - The type of accessory.
+See list of currently supported types above.
 - `group` - Items sharing the same group name will be grouped together in the Home app UI
     - ⚠️ Changing the group name will require you to reconfigure any HomeKit scenes/automations for those accessories
 - `manufacturer` - The accessory manufacturer which will display in HomeKit device details